Entangling cavity-magnon polaritons by interacting with phonons: Conclusion

-To conclude, we present a general mechanism of entangling two strongly-coupled bosonic modes by introducing a third dispersively-coupled mode.
-The presence of the third mode activates the PDC and the state-swap interactions associated with the two hybridized modes, which become entangled when the strengths of the two interactions are properly chosen.
-We discuss on how to apply the mechanism to a variety of three-mode bosonic systems.
-The work fills the gap in the study of entangling two bosonic polaritons and finds potential applications in the study of macroscopic quantum states and in quantum metrology, e.g., it can be applied to improve the detection sensitivity in the dark-matter-searching experiments using cavity-magnon polaritons~\cite{dm1,dm2,dm3}, by the aid of the entanglement shared between the probes~\cite{Lloyd,Xia}.
+We present a mechanism of entangling two CMPs in cavity magnonics by dispersively coupling magnons with vibration phonons via introducing magnetostriction.
+The presence of the vibration phonon mode activates the PDC and the state-swap interactions associated with the two polariton modes, which become entangled when the strengths of the two interactions are properly chosen.
+The work fills the gap in the study of entangling two CMPs.
+The entangled CMPs can lead to entangled microwave output fields, which find a wide range of applications in microwave quantum information processing and quantum metrology.
+The entangled CMPs, as probes, could also improve the detection sensitivity in the dark matter search experiments using CMPs, i.e., ferromagnetic axion haloscopes~\cite{dm1,dm2,dm3}, exploiting the fact that entangled probes can reduce the shot noise and thus increase the detection sensitivity~\cite{Lloyd,Xia,Clerk23}.

+{Our protocol can also be applied to various other polariton systems, e.g., it can be used to entangle exciton polaritons in an exciton-optomechanical system~\cite{PVS}, where excitons and microcavity photons are strongly coupled forming exciton polaritons, and to entangle plasmon polaritons in a plasmon-optomechanical system, where the strong coupling between plasmons and photons leads to plasmon polaritons and the mechanical mode can be the vibration of the molecule trapped in a picocavity~\cite{Benz}.}